byandell/qtl2shiny/README.md

 ### What is this repository for? ###

 * Code to liaise between Broman work on R/qtl2 and Attie Lab.
-* Version 0.4.2
+* Version 0.4.3

 ### What has been done ###

 * built SQLite database for MGI genes
 * rebuilt gene_plot routine for association map SNP plot
-* Shiny interface for multiple phenotypes with modules
+* Shiny interface for multiple phenotypes with modules and dashboard
 * Rmd pipelines for single pheno and single peaks
 * Rmd pipeline for multiple phenotypes (say <10)
 * incorporated shiny parameter setting into rmd files